UnifiedID2/uid2-docs-preview/preview/docs/getting-started/gs-faqs.md

 You can generate UID2 tokens from either the client side or the server side.
 For more information, see:
 - Generating tokens from the client side using Prebid.js: [UID2 Client-Side Integration Guide for Prebid.js](../guides/integration-prebid-client-side.md).
-- Generating tokens from the server side using Prebid.js: [UID2 Client-Server Integration Guide for Prebid.js](../guides/integration-prebid-client-server.md).
+- Generating tokens from the server side using Prebid.js: [UID2 Server-Side Integration Guide for Prebid.js](../guides/integration-prebid-server-side.md).
 - Other server-side options: [Publisher Integrations](../guides/summary-guides.md#publisher-integrations).

 #### Can I make token refresh calls from the client side?

 Yes.
 The [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) can be called from the client side (for example, a browser or a mobile app) because it does not require using an API key.

-#### If I choose to manually refresh the token, how will I know when to refresh the token?

-The recommended refresh interval is hourly.

-To determine when to refresh, you can use the timestamp of the `refresh_from` field in the response to the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint (see [Successful Response](../endpoints/post-token-generate.md#successful-response)) or [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoint (see [Successful Response With Tokens](../endpoints/post-token-refresh.md#successful-response-with-tokens)).

-You could also use one of the SDKs that has a function to check if token refresh is needed.

-For details, see [Recommended Token Refresh Frequency](../ref-info/ref-tokens.md#recommended-token-refresh-frequency) and [Managing Token Refresh with an SDK](../ref-info/ref-tokens.md#managing-token-refresh-with-an-sdk).

 #### How can I test the refresh token workflow?